 The proposal would add a requirement that employers provide their employees with a written explanation, prepared by OLSE, of what an employee's rights are under the Health Care Security Ordinance and what an employer's duties are.
+If the employer used health reimbursement accounts to satisfy its obligations under the Ordinance, the proposal would also require the employer to report to OLSE the terms of those accounts, including what costs were eligible for reimbursement.
 The proposal would also require the employer to provide a quarterly written summary to employees if the employer made payments to a reimbursement account to satisfy the requirements of the Ordinance.

 Under the proposal, an employer who imposed a surcharge on its customers to pay for the health care expenditures required under the Ordinance would be required to report to OLSE each year on how much money the employer collected from the surcharge and on how much money the employer spent on employee health care.
-If the amount collected from the surcharge was more than the amount spent on employee health care, OLSE could refer potential cases of consumer fraud to the appropriate authorities.
+If the amount collected from the surcharge was more than the amount spent on employee health care, the proposal would require the employer to irrevocably pay or designate that difference for employee health care expenditures.

 Finally, the proposal would revise the amount of administrative fines that the City may impose for failure to make health care expenditures required under the Ordinance.
-The proposal would retain the provision that City may impose fines in an amount up to one-and-one-half times the amount of the missed expenditures, but would reduce the cap to \$1,000 per quarter (rather than per week) for each employee.
+The proposal would retain the provision that City may impose fines in an amount up to one-and-one-half times the amount of the missed expenditures, but would reduce the cap to \$100 per quarter (rather than \$1,000 per week) for each employee.
 The proposal would also eliminate the interest on the penalty amount.
+The proposal would reduce the maximum penalty for failure to maintain records or to make annual reports from \$500 per week to \$500 per quarter.
 Other remedies and corrective actions available to enforce the Ordinance, including restitution to employees, would remain unchanged.